-One serious adverse event, considered to be possibly ONC201-related by the investigator and unlikely to be ONC201-related by the sponsor, was identified.
+To date, two serious adverse events have been reported that were considered to be possibly ONC201-related by the investigator, but were deemed unlikely to be ONC201-related by the sponsor.
 Full safety data collection and analysis for this cohort is ongoing.
 Prior safety review of ONC201 identified the most commonly reported adverse events (AEs) as nausea/vomiting, fatigue and decreased lymphocyte counts.